Learn how to organize your junk drawer effectively without spending extra money by recycling. Create designated spaces to make it functional.

 Use recycled boxes to organize your junk drawer without spending any extra money and do some recycling, too!

-You know, the locks that you lost the keys for, the broken pencils, the 300 leftover Allen wrenches (that are all the same size) from all the furniture you have put together over the years, etc. What did we discover?
-Lo and behold!
-We found 4 rolls of transparent tape!
-Who knew?
-Not us, obviously!
+You know, the locks that you lost the keys for and the broken pencils.
+There are also the 300 leftover Allen wrenches from all the furniture you have put together over the years.
+And they are all the same size.

 Use recycled boxes to organize your junk drawer without spending any extra money and do some recycling, too!